 - hosts file on client - Modify the hosts file to map the IP address of the CacheDrive to the desired hostname.

-Use the Advanced Device Options section of the Device detail panel to set the Hostname on LAN.
-Hostname on LAN should only be set when CacheDrives are on different networks.
+Use the Advanced Device Options section of the Device detail panel to set the Hostname in LAN.
+Hostname in LAN should only be set when CacheDrives are on different networks.
 Having multiple servers on the same network with the same hostname will create problems.
-For more information on Hostname on LAN, refer to the article: Manage Gateway.
+For more information on Hostname in LAN, refer to the article: Edit Gateway - Advanced.

 DFS - Distributed File System